kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/tracing.md

 ---
-description: "Explains Kora OpenTelemetry tracing over gRPC and HTTP, tracing configuration, trace context propagation, synchronous tracing, and asynchronous tracing.
-Use when working with OpentelemetryTracingModule, OpenTelemetry, OpentelemetryContext, Span, OTLP."
+description: "Explains Kora OpenTelemetry tracing with the OTLP/gRPC and OTLP/HTTP exporters, tracing configuration, trace context propagation, sampling, manual spans and carrying the trace context across threads.
+Use when working with OpentelemetryTracingModule, OpentelemetryGrpcExporterModule, OpentelemetryHttpExporterModule, KoraTracer, OpentelemetryContext, Tracer, Span, OTLP."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora OpenTelemetry tracing over gRPC and HTTP, tracing configuration, trace context propagation, synchronous tracing, and asynchronous tracing; key triggers include OpentelemetryTracingModule, OpenTelemetry, OpentelemetryContext, Span, OTLP."
+  use_when: "Use this file for Kora docs or implementation questions about OpenTelemetry tracing: choosing the OTLP/gRPC or OTLP/HTTP exporter, the tracing and tracing.exporter config sections, per-module telemetry.tracing options, W3C trace context propagation, sampling, creating spans manually and carrying the trace context to another thread; key triggers include OpentelemetryTracingModule, OpentelemetryGrpcExporterModule, OpentelemetryHttpExporterModule, OpentelemetryTracingConfig, KoraTracer, OpentelemetryContext, Tracer, Span, SpanProcessor, SpanExporter, Sampler, OTLP."
 ---

 Tracing helps link separate application operations into a single execution chain and understand where a request spent time or failed.
-Kora uses [`OpenTelemetry`](https://opentelemetry.io/docs/what-is-opentelemetry/) to create `Span`, store the current tracing context in `OpentelemetryContext`, and export data in the `OTLP` format.
+Kora uses [`OpenTelemetry`](https://opentelemetry.io/docs/what-is-opentelemetry/) to create `Span` and to export them in the `OTLP` format.

-The current `Span` is stored in the Kora context, so it can be propagated between application components and used when manually creating nested `Span`.
+Kora registers its own `ContextStorage` implementation for `OpenTelemetry`, so the current trace context is carried by a `ScopedValue` rather than by a thread local.
-When `OpentelemetryContext` is set, Kora also adds `traceId` and `spanId` to `MDC` so these identifiers appear in logs when the logging module is used.
+Because of that, `io.opentelemetry.context.Context.current()` and `io.opentelemetry.api.trace.Span.current()` return the correct values anywhere inside a traced operation, including on virtual threads.

-Most `Span` are created automatically: the module instruments the HTTP server and client, database, `Kafka` consumer and producer, gRPC server and client, and other subsystems out of the box, and propagates the trace context between services over the [W3C traceparent](https://www.w3.org/TR/trace-context/) standard.
+Most `Span` are created for you: the HTTP server and client, the database, the `Kafka` consumer and producer, the gRPC server and client and other subsystems create their own spans through their telemetry, and the trace context is carried between services with the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard.

 Kora provides two mutually exclusive exporter modules, `OTLP/gRPC` and `OTLP/HTTP`; choose exactly one depending on the protocol your collector accepts.
-Either exporter module transitively provides the core tracing wiring (`OpentelemetryTracingModule`) and the automatic instrumentation (`OpentelemetryModule`), so no other tracing dependency is required.
+Either exporter module transitively provides the core tracing wiring (`OpentelemetryTracingModule`), so no other tracing dependency is required.

 For a step-by-step walkthrough before the reference details, see [Observability](../guides/observability.md).